José Feliciano: 1990s

-When Jose Feliciano became a father in 1988, in 1991 and again in 1995, he enjoyed staying closer to home.
-Always loving radio and wanting to one day be a disc jockey, Jose teamed up with Mark Graham, the owner/programmer/DJ of radio station WMMM in Westport, Connecticut, where they co-hosted a weekly live radio broadcast called Speaking of Music.
-Here the comical duo would chat about the music of all kinds and Jose shared his vast knowledge of the music industry.
-Jose would play live on air, take questions from callers and interview guest artists.
-He enjoyed that post for over a year and says he learned a lot from the experience.
+Following the births of his children in 1988, 1991, and 1995, Feliciano spent more time close to home.
+During this period, he co-hosted a weekly live radio programme called Speaking of Music on WMMM in Westport, Connecticut, alongside the station's owner and programmer Mark Graham.
+The show featured discussions about music across various genres, live performances, listener call-ins, and interviews with guest artists.
+Feliciano held the role for over a year, later describing it as a valuable learning experience.

 Feliciano released a cover version of Richard Marx's "Right Here Waiting" in early 1990, and in 1994, he recorded a dance record in English entitled "Goin' Krazy" (MJM Records) under the pseudonym JF?.
 Latino disk jockeys around the world supported the record, helping the 12-inch dance record chart on Billboard and earning him new and younger fans.

 In 1996, he made a cameo appearance as himself in the film Fargo, performing as a lounge singer.

 Feliciano was also an inaugural member of the Independent Music Awards' judging panel to support independent artists.

 2000s

 José Feliciano was presented the 2000 Grammy Legend Award at the 42nd Annual Grammy Awards, as well as performed the theme song "Behind the Mask" for the television series Queen of Swords also in 2000.

 In 2000, Guitarra Mía, a special tribute to Feliciano, was produced by the Banco Popular de Puerto Rico and aired both in Puerto Rico and in the US.
 This television special (and its soundtrack) featured Feliciano and many Puerto Rican and international stars singing some of his most famous songs, along with his personal favorites from other artists.
 It was first aired in December 2000, just 2 days after his mother died unexpectedly from a heart attack.
 The special's final scenes featured her giving her son a standing ovation, recorded for the occasion a month before.

 On December 6, 2006, Feliciano's Spanish album, José Feliciano y Amigos, was released by Universal Records, featuring Feliciano in duets with other Latin American stars including Luis Fonsi, Lupillo Rivera, Luciano Pereyra, Rudy Pérez, Cristian Castro, Marc Anthony, Ramón Ayala, Alicia Villarreal, Ricardo Montaner, and Raúl di Blasio.
 A special edition was later released, featuring Ana Gabriel and Gloria Estefan.

 In 2007, Feliciano released an album called Soundtrax of My Life, the first English-language album completely self-penned.

 On October 16, 2007, Feliciano appeared on the Late Show with David Letterman to perform "Old Turkey Buzzard", the theme song from Mackenna's Gold.
 For several months prior, Letterman had been using a clip from the movie and song as a running gag.

-In 2008, Feliciano, a practicing Roman Catholic, performed at the Papal Mass at Yankee Stadium in New York.
+In 2008, Feliciano, a practicing Catholic, performed at the Papal Mass at Yankee Stadium in New York.

 In 2009, José was awarded his 7th Grammy for the album Señor Bolero.